malmonacid/price-rest-api/README.md

 1. Add openapi builder to de pom plugins
 1. Compile application (mvn clean install) and generate classes in target generated classes folder.

+**WARNING: under no circumstances upload these changes to the repository.**

 ## application-local content

     DEPLOY_ENV: local